ooddle

 Common Mistakes

-Mouth breathing on easy runs.
 The most common pattern.
-Pace does not justify it, but most runners default to it because they were never taught otherwise.
+Pace does not justify it, but many runners default to it because they were never taught otherwise.
 Fix this and your easy runs become genuinely easy.
+The transition takes a few weeks of slower paces while the aerobic system adapts to nasal breathing.
+The slowdown is temporary.
+The improvement is permanent.

-Shallow chest breathing.
 Watch your shoulders.
 If they rise on each inhale, you are chest breathing.
 The fix is daily diaphragmatic practice off the run, then bringing it onto the run gradually.
+The body has to learn the pattern at rest before it can sustain it under load.

-Holding the breath under exertion.
-Many runners briefly hold their breath when working hard.
+Many runners briefly hold their breath when working hard, particularly during hill climbs or interval work.
 This spikes carbon dioxide and increases rate of perceived exertion.
 The fix is conscious exhale on every step of hard intervals, even if it feels forced.

-Ignoring the cooldown.
 The last 10 minutes of the run, slow down enough to nasal breathe again.
 This signals recovery to the nervous system and accelerates the post-run return to baseline.
+Skipping the cooldown is one of the easiest ways to reduce training quality without realizing it.

 When to Use Each Technique